Reactive Attachment Disorder (RAD)

-What is reactive attachment disorder (RAD)?
+What is reactive attachment disorder?

-Children with RAD often have trouble managing their emotions.
+Reactive attachment disorder (RAD) is a condition where a child doesn’t form healthy emotional bonds with their caretakers (parental figures), often because of emotional neglect or abuse at an early age.
+Children with RAD have trouble managing their emotions.
 They struggle to form meaningful connections with other people.
-Children with RAD rarely seek or show signs of comfort and may seem almost fearful of their caretakers, even in situations where the current parent figures seem quite loving and caring.
+Children with RAD rarely seek or show signs of comfort and may seem fearful of or anxious around their caretakers, even in situations where their caretakers are quite loving and caring.

-Who is likely to have reactive attachment disorder (RAD)?
+Who does reactive attachment disorder affect?

 Symptoms and Causes